4 Best Linux Boot Loaders

 While it loads, the word “LILO” is displayed on the screen and each letter appears before or after a particular event has occurred.
 However, the development of LILO was stopped in December 2015, it has a number of features as listed below:

-1. Does not offer an interactive command line interface
+• It does not offer an interactive command-line interface

-5. Faces limitation with BTFS, GPT and RAID plus many more.
+• Faces limitations with BTFS, GPT, and RAID plus many more.

-Based on GRUB, BURG is a relatively new Linux boot loader.
-Because it is derived from GRUB, it ships in with some of the primary GRUB features, nonetheless, it also offers remarkable features such as a new object format to support multiple platforms including Linux, Windows, Mac OS, FreeBSD and beyond.
+Based on GRUB, BURG is a relatively new Linux bootloader.
+Because it is derived from GRUB, it ships with some of the primary GRUB features, nonetheless, it also offers remarkable features such as a new object format to support multiple platforms including Linux, Windows, Mac OS, FreeBSD, and beyond.

-Syslinux is an assortment of light weight boot loaders that enable booting from CD-ROMs, from a network and so on.
-It supports filesystems such as FAT for MS-DOS, and ext2, ext3, ext4 for Linux.
-It as well supports uncompressed single-device Btrfs.
+Syslinux is an assortment of lightweight boot loaders that enable booting from CD-ROMs, from a network, and so on.
+It supports filesystems such as FAT for MS-DOS and ext2, ext3, and ext4 for Linux.
+It also supports uncompressed single-device Btrfs.

 Note that Syslinux only accesses files in its own partition, therefore, it does not offer multi-filesystem boot capabilities.